Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Caron Simply Soft Solids (Aran Weight #4)

-This free crochet prayer shawl pattern will have you hooked from start to finish.
+This free crochet prayer shawl pattern is great for having you hooked from start to finish.
 The design features uneven striping and simple lacework, but it only uses half double crochet and chain stitches.
 It’s modern, it’s striking, and it’s the perfect mix of interesting and easy!

 Designer: Two of Wands